aaron-reeves/ar_general_purpose/readme.txt

 This repository includes a variety of general-purpose classes and functions used in a variety of applications.
 All are written in C++, and most make use of the open-source, cross-platform application framework Qt (http://qt-project.org).
-Many of these files are somewhat dated and may contain obsolete code that is bettter replaced by native Qt functions.
+Many of these files are somewhat dated and may contain obsolete code that is better replaced by native Qt functions.

 Among the included files are the following: